uktrade/data-workspace-frontend/README.md

 - [pgAdmin](https://quay.io/repository/uktrade/data-workspace-pgadmin)
   Launched by users of the main application, and populated with credentials in the environment to access certain datasets.

+- File browser:
+  A single-page-application that offers upload and download of files to/from each user's folder in S3.
+The data is transferred directly between the user's browser and S3.

 ## Infrastructure components